 He sets up his food cart on Kotugodella Veediya (approx. 40m away and perpendicular to Dalada Veediya) daily from 7pm to 4 am.

-Just a disclaimer…I am in no way affiliated to Kumar or receive royalties of any kind.
+Just a disclaimer…I am in no way affiliated to Kumar.
 Just a fan of his ingenuity.

 Travel & Photography Tips

-- In Kandy, three wheelers are plentiful and convenient.
-Drivers will inflate prices for foreigners so definitely negotiate a fair price before you start your travel.
-A chat to your hotel/rest-house hosts will give you an idea on what a reasonable rate is.
+- In Kandy, three-wheelers are plentiful and convenient.
+Drivers will inflate prices for foreigners, so definitely negotiate a fair price before you start your travel.
+A chat to your hotel/rest-house hosts will give you an idea of what a reasonable rate is.

 - If you want to travel like a local, hop on a bus for a tenth of the price and hold tight around the lake!
-Alternatively, if you want to work out all that rice and curry, Kandy is a great city to navigate by foot, if you are able.
+Alternatively, if you want to work out all that rice and curry, Kandy is a great city to navigate by foot.

 - There are no issues with photography in the Temple of the Tooth Relic but please be respectful.